jameshanlon/cheese/pages/cheese-box.md

 <div class="pull-right">
 <a href="javascript:void(0)" class="pop">
   <img src="{{'static/images/plug-monitor-in-use.jpg'|thumbnail('220x220')}}"
-       alt="The plug monitor being used to meaure the consumption of an appliance.">
+       alt="The plug monitor being used to meaure the consumption of a toaster.">
 </a>
 </div>